 An effective policy is one that addresses the wider and positive issue of employee wellness.
 It should aim to minimise sickness absence through a mix of health awareness, clearly defined entitlements and tight management controls – but with some scope for discretion in particular areas where employee welfare outweighs the risk of abuse.

-Model company wellness policy (UK basic text)
+Model company wellness policy (UK example)

 The company values your contribution to its current and future success.
 For that reason, we need to ensure your continued well-being and to operate a consistent, fair, and effective approach to sickness absence.